 Just as its name suggests, this specimen tree is quite a ‘little gem’ with all the wonderful qualities you’d want from a magnolia and more!
 Also known as the dwarf southern magnolia tree, the Little Gem Magnolia tree can be planted as a privacy screen or hedge.

-The Magnolia grandiflora Little Gem tree features smaller dark green foliage and very compact narrow form and grows much slower than its other Magnolia relatives.
+The Magnolia grandiflora Little Gem tree features smaller dark green foliage and a very compact narrow form and grows much slower than its other Magnolia relatives.
 The evergreen leaves of this southern tree are leathery with a deep glossy green color on top and fuzzy, rusty-brown undersides.

 The magnolia gem tree produces large, fragrant, creamy white, saucer shaped flowers that are 4-6 inches wide.
 It’s beautiful and creamy white flowers bloom in the early spring to early summer growing season.
 The hardy tree has a bronze brown bark all year long that looks nice paired with the glossy leaves.

 The white fragrant flowers on the Little Gem Magnolia Tree will give way to spherical, cone-like fruiting clusters that mature in the late summer to early fall months of the year.
 They release individual rose-red coated seeds suspended on slender threads at maturity.
 These seeds are food sources for many types of wildlife including birds, squirrels, and deer.